flavioguadagni/double-pendulum/README.md

 6. Training the Hamiltonian neural network
 7. Comparing learned rollouts against physics-based solutions

+Animation is intentionally not part of the notebook workflow documented here.
+Use the animation helpers only from a local Python session or standalone script.

 ## Notes

 - The neural models operate in canonical coordinates ordered as `[theta1, p1, theta2, p2]`.